 HEAD OF DEVELOPMENT

-This led to Victoria joining JSB Films as Head of Development, producing shorts with emerging directors, while developing TV and feature projects together.
+As Head of Development, Victoria is producing a handful of shorts with Jessica and other writers and directors, while also developing TV and feature projects.

 FOUNDER & MANAGING DIRECTOR

 Jessica founded JSB Films in 2016 and strives to tell powerful stories blending creativity with journalistic inquiry.
-She writes, produces and directs across fiction and factual.
+She writes, directs and produces across fiction and factual.

 Jessica studied Modern Languages at the University of Oxford, following by a MA in Investigative Journalism at City University London.